As news of the terrorist attacks in Paris spread through social media, responses followed a pattern I’ve come to know well.

 - Paraphrase.
-Once the other person has finished expressing a thought, paraphrase what he or she said to make sure you understand and to show that you are paying attention.
+Once the other person has finished expressing a thought, paraphrase what they said to make sure you understand and to show that you are paying attention.
 Helpful ways to paraphrase include “What I hear you saying is…” “It sounds like…” and “If I understand you right….”

 - Ask questions.
-When appropriate, ask questions to encourage the other person to elaborate on his or her thoughts and feelings.
+When appropriate, ask questions to encourage the other person to elaborate on their thoughts and feelings.
 Avoid jumping to conclusions about what the other person means.
-Instead, ask questions to clarify his or her meaning, such as, “When you say_____, do you mean_____”?
+Instead, ask questions to clarify their meaning, such as, “When you say_____, do you mean_____”?

 - Express empathy.
 If the other person voices negative feelings, strive to validate these feelings rather than questioning or defending against them.
-For example, if the speaker expresses frustration, try to consider why he or she feels that way, regardless of whether you think that feeling is justified or whether you would feel that way yourself were you in his or her position.
+For example, if the speaker expresses frustration, try to consider why they feel that way, regardless of whether you think that feeling is justified or whether you would feel that way yourself were you in their position.

 - Understand now, judge later.
 Your first goal should be to understand the other person’s perspective and accept it for what it is, even if you disagree with it.

 - Avoid giving advice.
 Problem-solving is likely to be more effective after both conversation partners understand one another’s perspective and feel heard.
 Moving too quickly into advice-giving can be counterproductive.